Kristinatur09/Postman_homework/README.md

 :small_orange_diamond: Testing status codes.

-    *If the response code is 200, the test will pass, otherwise it will fail*.
+    If the response code is 200, the test will pass, otherwise it will fail.
 ```js
     pm.test("Status code is 200",           function () {
         pm.response.to.have.status(200);